ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 # Adjusting IOPS of a {{site.data.keyword.block_storage_is_short}} volume
 {: #adjusting-volume-iops}

-For {{site.data.keyword.block_storage_is_full}} volumes that are attached to a virtual server instance, you can increase or decrease IOPS to meet your performance needs.
+For {{site.data.keyword.block_storage_is_full}} volumes that are attached to a running virtual server instance, you can increase or decrease IOPS to meet your performance needs.
 Adjust IOPS by specifying a different profile from the tiered family or a different IOPS value within a custom IOPS band.
+You can use the UI, the CLI, the API, or Terraform to adjust IOPS.
+You can adjust the volume's IOPS multiple times up to its maximum limit or reduce IOPS to its minimum limit.
 The IOPS adjustment causes no outage or lack of access to the storage.
 {: shortdesc}

-Billing for an updated volume is automatically updated.
-The prorated difference of the new price is added to the current billing cycle.
-The new full amount is then billed in the next billing cycle.

-## Adjustable IOPS concepts
-{: #adjustable-iops-concepts}

-You can adjust IOPS for your {{site.data.keyword.block_storage_is_short}} data volumes that are attached to a running virtual server instance to tailor performance to meet your requirements.

 For example, you might find that an application scaled such that a lower-tier storage profile is now a performance bottleneck.
 Instead of ordering a new volume and migrating your data, you can change the performance characteristics of the existing volume by increasing IOPS in the next performance tier.